About Modern Health Talk

 HIGH-TECH SOLUTIONS: I write about new gadgets that help people as they get older or face disabilities.

-Status – Modern Health Talk features a blog with over 800 Articles about mHealth, Telehealth, home robots, Universal Design principles, Big Broadband, Sleep Wellness, the Future of Health Care, and Public Policies that address the rising costs of providing care.
-My Pinterest boards include over 1,000 healthcare infographics, and I believe I may have the web’s most extensive list of online Resources.
+Status – Modern Health Talk features a blog with over 800 articles on mHealth, Telehealth, home robots, Universal Design, Big Broadband, Sleep Wellness, the Future of Health Care, and Public Policies that address the rising costs of care.
+My Pinterest boards include over 1,000 healthcare infographics, and I some have said I may have the web’s most extensive list of online Resources.

 Contacting Me